AnnaVih/multi-step-form/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Technology used to create this simple web app
+## Technologies used to create this simple web app

 -   React and React Hooks
 -   TypeScript